esmf-org/esmf/src/addon/ESMX/README.md

     components:

       tawas:
-        config:       TaWaS/tawas.cmake
+        cmake_config: TaWaS/tawas.cmake
         fort_module:  tawas

       lumo:
-        config:       Lumo/lumo.cmake
+        cmake_config: Lumo/lumo.cmake

 In this example two components are built into `esmx` explicitly.
 (Read about dynamically loading components from shared objects at run-time later.)

 Each component is given a name, here `tawas` and `lumo`.
 Components will be referred to by this *component-name* in the run-time configuration (esmxRun.config) discussed below.

-Each component must define the `config` key, specifying a file that can be included by the CMake based `esmx` build.
+Each component must define the `cmake_config` key, specifying a file that can be included by the CMake based `esmx` build.
 This file must specify three CMake elements:
 - `add_library(component-name ... )`
 - `set_target_properties(component-name ... )`
-- `target_link_libraries(esmx PRIVATE component-name)`
+- `target_link_libraries(esmx_driver PUBLIC component-name)`

 Here *component-name* is the name under which the component was defined in the `esmxBuild.yaml` file, here `tawas` or `lumo`.